 Both state and federal laws prohibit the possession, distribution, manufacture, or sale of various drugs and controlled substances.
-As a result, many drug offenses in Charleston could be prosecuted under either state or federal law.
-When federal prosecutors take on a drug case, the consequences can be extremely serious.
+As a result, many illegal substance offenses in the area could be prosecuted under either government.
+When federal prosecutors take on a drug case, the consequences can be serious.

-Anyone facing federal drug charges should consult an experienced Charleston federal drug lawyer for advice as soon as possible.
-Federal drug cases are often investigated and prosecuted by seasoned federal agents, so those defending against the charges should have an equally skilled federal criminal attorney fighting for their rights.
+Anyone facing federal drug charges should consult an experienced Charleston federal drug lawyer as soon as possible.
+National drug cases are often investigated and prosecuted by federal agents, so those defending against the charges should have a federal criminal attorney fighting for their rights.

-An individual charged with a federal drug offense rarely benefits from speaking to police or law enforcement without the advice of an attorney.
+An individual charged with an offense like this rarely benefits from speaking to law enforcement without the guidance of a diligent legal team.
 Prompt representation from a Charleston federal drug attorney could prevent a defendant from making missteps during the investigative process, like giving up their right to silence or making careless statements that damage their case.
 A dedicated lawyer could also:

 - Provide representation at bail and detention hearings

 - Investigate to build a strong defense